Prediction is very difficult,

 The cost of uncertainty is over £110 billion

 For businesses, this uncertainty makes planning – and therefore investment – extremely difficult.
-An investment which might be sound if our future arrangement resembles scenario 2 above might become hopelessly uneconomic under option four.
+An investment which might be sound if our future arrangement resembles scenario 2 above might become hopelessly uneconomic under scenario 4.
 Indeed, some entire business sectors may become uneconomic under scenario 4.

 Take the car industry for example.
 In the UK, the automotive sector employs approximately 800,000 people.
 And it could be devastated.
 Honda, PSA, Ford, Nissan and Jaguar Land Rover have all indicated that, in the case of a hard Brexit, major plants may need to close.
 And once they are closed, they are unlikely ever to re-open.
 The industry is in peril.
 And for every job which is lost in a car plant, a further seven are at risk in the automotive supply chain.
 But a very close alignment which enabled frictionless trade with the EU to continue would not damage the industry further.